 All Kendrick High School seniors, which is inclusive of those who are assigned to Marshall Success Center and Catapult are required to pay Senior Dues.
-Senior dues will be collected by Mrs. Burton in the main office, and are used to pay for senior activities as well as other expenses that may be incurred.
-Payments will only be accepted by way of cash or money order.
+Senior dues are required to be paid on My Payments Plus, and are used to pay for senior activities as well as other expenses that may be incurred.
+Payments will only be accepted on My Payments Plus and Cash is the last resort to make a payment and it must be for the full amount.